Rio's rescue: Cat saved by cherry picker after 17 days stuck up tree

 "So it's obviously been around humans," Hawira said.

-A visit to the vet confirmed she was in good health and Rio the cat is now waiting to be picked up by her owners.
+A visit to the vet confirmed she was in good health and Rio is now waiting to be collected by her owners.

-Neilson said it had been a long process and a team effort.
+Neilson said the rescue had been a long process and a team effort.

 "Then the battery of the first cherry picker we hired went flat.